5Action: Paramount Network

 Viacom (ViacomCBS/Channel 5) operated two distinct versions of the free-to-air Paramount Network on Freeview (with the original pay-tv Paramount Channel becoming Comedy Central in 2009).
 The first version of the Freeview channel was launched on 4 July 2018 as a sister channel to 5Spike, and with a high-definition feed exclusively on Virgin Media from 21 July 2018.
-It ceased to be available via satellite in Ireland on 13 July 2018 having supposedly been made available by mistake, even though the channel had been promoted to Irish viewers before launch (however, the channel could still be accessed via manual tuning on Sky in Ireland).
+It ceased to be available via satellite in Ireland on 13 July 2018 despite the channel being promoted to Irish viewers before launch (however, the channel could still be accessed via manual tuning on Sky in Ireland).

 On 7 January 2020, Paramount Network was merged with 5Spike in its slots on Freeview, Sky and Virgin Media, got its new branding, and subsumed its +1 timeshift channel on Sky.
 The timeshift channel ceased broadcasting on 14 July 2020.

 Paramount Network rebranded as 5Action on 19 January 2022 in preparation for Paramount+ launching in the UK.